 Central Park was a good place to calm down and enjoy a moment of tranquility.
 It was also nice to see all kind of New Yorkers and visitors spending time outdoors; nannies meeting each other by the pond, mothers with babies doing yoga and youngsters dancing.

 One of my great-grandmother´s flat was on the 5th Avenue, just in front of Central Park.
-She must have had nice walks in Central Park and maybe thinking about her life and son in Finland while sitting in some of the benches.
+She must have had nice walks in Central Park, maybe thinking about her life and son in Finland while sitting in some of the benches.
 Maybe she was also missing the tranquility and nature in Finland.

 It was a pleasure – thank you!